kp255928/Event-Scheduling-App/README.md

 http://localhost:3000 for client
 http://localhost:9000/ for server

-To do this project in the terminal, write git clone https://github.com/kp255928/cs35l_project.git in the terminal. next, type cd cs35l_project
+To start this project in the terminal, write git clone https://github.com/kp255928/cs35l_project.git in the terminal. next, type cd cs35l_project

+next time you work on the project can just type git pull in terminal

-need to type "npm install" in the project folder in the terminal when you start this project
+need to type "npm install" in the project folder in the terminal when you first start this project

+when finished the project, remember to do the following so the teacher can see you contributing when grading git add . git commit git push

 I Only touched the files:
 server/bin